eBay Fulfillment: How Fast Shipping Helps You Grow | Cahoot

 The combination of filters, sorts, and “Free shipping” copy all combine to make it an excellent way to boost your search page results on eBay.

 The impact of fast and free shipping isn’t limited to the product search experience.
 In truth, it makes the biggest difference once customers are on the product page itself.
-Consider the following statistics on online consumer behavior:
+Consider that unexpected costs at checkout, including shipping, are the number one cause of abandoned carts, causing 48% of all shoppers to abandon.

 Shoppers will often go the extra mile for free shipping, which opens up creative strategies to boost your repeat purchase and retention rates.